 Watergate Salad

-WATERGATE SALAD
+WATERGATE SALAD RECIPE

 This salad is traditionally made with pistachio pudding, Cool Whip, pineapple, marshmallows, and nuts.
 I didn’t realize until college that real homemade whipped cream actually existed.
-Cool Whip was used in every…single…dessert.
-Once, I knew you could actually make whipped cream from scratch I never looked back.

 WHY IS IT NAMED WATERGATE SALAD?

-Seems like an odd name for a salad, right?
-Kraft Kitchens originally called this Pistachio Pineapple Delight in 1975.
 Apparently, when the food editor printed it in the newspaper column she renamed it Watergate Salad to stir more interest in the recipe.
-Watergate was the name of the presidential scandal at the time.
+The Watergate Scandal was the name of the presidential scandal at the time.
+It has been rumored that the chef at the Watergate hotel invented this classic recipe.

 HOW TO MAKE WATERGATE SALAD